bekauridev/bekauridev/README.md

 Front-End Developer
 -------------------

-I'm a beginner developer with a great passion for building things with code.
+I'm a front-end developer with a great passion for building things with code.
+Currently working on Python/Django to improve my skills even further

 * 🌍  I'm based in Georgia / Tbilisi
 * 🖥️  See my portfolio at [MyPortfolio](https://bekauridev.vercel.app/)